sylvanplot/reference-guide/gitssh.md

 - Enter the created directory.

 - Configure git username and email.
 Use the same username and email from your GitHub account, otherwise GitHub will not know it's you.
 Note that using "--global" will apply the configuration globally.
 If using for a specific repository, simply omit "--global" and the configuration will only apply for the current repository.
-Useful when working on projects accros multiple platforms.
+Useful when working on projects across multiple platforms.

     > git config --global user.name "username"
     > git config --global user.email "user@email.com"